On successful completion of the course, students will:

 structure and function of the musculo-skeletal system

-circulatory and ventilatory physiology
+ventilatory and circulatory physiology

 Foundations of physical training

-general principles of training
+theory and principles of training

 Assessment methods and criteria

-A 3-hour written individual examination.
-Letter grades A-F will be given.
+A graded 3-hour written examination.

 The study programme manager, in consultation with the student representative, decides the method of evaluation and whether the courses will have a midterm- or end of term evaluation, see also the Quality System, section 4.1.
 Information about evaluation method for the course will be posted on Canvas.